redox-os/book/src/ch06-07-gitlab-issues.md

  - Enter your username/email
  - Enter your password
  - Click the Submit button
  - Finally you will be prompted for a 2FA verification code from your phone.
-Go to your Android phone, go to Google Authenticator, find the site gitlab redox and underneith those 6 digits in looking something like **258 687** that's your 2FA code.
+Go to your Android phone, go to Google/**Aegis** Authenticator, find the site gitlab redox and underneith those 6 digits in looking something like **258 687** that's your 2FA code.
 Enter those 6 digits into the prompt on your computer.
 Click Verify.
 Done.
 You're logged into Gitlab.

 ##### Logging-In With An Apple iPhone